h12w/teff/SPEC.md

 should cover all the builtin types and some of the types in standard libraries.

 ### Reference & type annotation
-TEFF can represent a cyclic graph by referenced annotation.
+TEFF can represent a cyclic graph by reference annotation.

     ref_id          ::= "^" letter_digit+
     ref_annotation  ::= lead_space? "#" spaces? ref_id neweline